Project samples

 PRICING

-As part of our commitment to environmental causes, 10% of the total amount received will be donated to an environmental charity.
-Previous recipients include Friends of the Earth, Greenpeace and The Paul Watson Foundation UK (formerly Sea Shepherd UK), on which I am currently focusin as I believe the work they are doing is vital to our future.
+As part of my commitment to environmental causes, 10% of the total amount received will be donated to an environmental charity.
+Previous recipients include Friends of the Earth, Greenpeace and currently mainly Paul Watson Foundation UK (formerly Sea Shepherd UK).
 However, if you have other charity suggestions, I am listening!

 Previous